SynthRender and I-AsSET: Open-Source Framework and Dataset for Bidirectional Sim-Real Transfer in Industrial Object Perception: Methodology

 \subsection{Set-up random scene}

-A total of $n$ scenes are generated according to the configuration parameters shown in~\autoref{tab:synthrender_params}.
-Randomization affects model visibility, collision-free placement, lighting intensity, and color.
+A total of $N_{\mathrm{scene}}$ scenes are generated according to the configuration parameters shown in~Table~\ref{tab:synthrender_params}.
+Here, $N_{\mathrm{scene}}$ denotes the total number of randomized scene states generated in a run.
+Scene generation is controlled through a YAML configuration file containing the asset paths, asset whitelists and blacklists, camera and lighting settings, object-specific configurations, sampling bounds, physics settings, output modalities, and random seed.

+For every scene, parameters are generated in a fixed order: the environmental illumination and support-plane material are selected; the anchor, camera, and lights are configured; target and distractor models are sampled; collision-free candidate poses are generated; optional rigid-body simulation is performed; and the resulting state is stored at its corresponding keyframe.
+Python's \texttt{random} module and NumPy are initialized with the configurable seed, making the generated sequence deterministic when a fixed seed is provided.
+Setting the seed to $-1$ instead selects a new random seed.
+When only a frame interval is rendered, the random operations preceding the interval are still evaluated, although their states are not keyframed, so that a given frame remains identical to the same frame generated as part of the complete sequence.

+Randomization affects model selection and visibility, collision-free placement, camera pose and depth of field, lighting intensity and color, environmental backgrounds, and support-plane materials.
 To improve rendering efficiency, each randomized scene state is mapped to a unique keyframe on the animation timeline.
+Since HDRI environment maps cannot be keyframed in the same way as object transforms and light parameters, scenes sharing the same HDRI are grouped and rendered in batches.
+The following operations are performed for each generated scene: